txst-cs-smartfall/SmartFallMM-Dataset/README.md

 - Young Group (26 subjects): [29, 32, 35, 37, 38, 39, 43, 44, 45, 46, 48, 49, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59, 60, 61, 62, 63]
 - Old Group (21 subjects): [2, 3, 4, 5, 6, 7, 9, 10, 11, 13, 14, 15, 16, 17, 18, 19, 21, 22, 23, 25, 26]

+**NOTE - Missing Files/Data:** Some participants lack data for certain activities and trials due to various reasons, including data corruption, technical issues, or the inability of participants to engage in specific activities.

 ## Format of CSV Files:

 - **Meta Sensors:** The CSV files consist of 6 columns, without headers, representing the following data from left to right: epoch (ms), time, elapsed time (s), and x, y, and z-axis values.
 The data was collected at 50Hz for both old and young participants.